qrzn23/min/wip/magick/content.md

 The second main point is the completion of the A babe Bacchus by the O Pan (Parzival wins the Lance, etc.).

-The first process is to find the I in the V — initiation, purification, finding the Secret Root of oneself, the epicene Virgin who is io (Malkuth) but spelt in full 20 (Jupiter).
+The first process is to find the I in the V — initiation, purification, finding the Secret Root of oneself, the epicene Virgin who is in (Malkuth) but spelt in full 20 (Jupiter).

 This Yod in the Virgin expands to the Babe in the Egg by formulating the Secret Wisdom of Truth of Hermes in the Silence of the Fool.
 He acquires the Eye-Wand, beholding and acting and being adored.
 The Inverted Pentagram — Baphomet — the Hermaphrodite fully grown — begets himself on himself as V again.